Seven Steps to a Better (and More Effective) Startup Budget

 In contrast, what they’re often not very good at is budgeting.
 Budgeting is distinct from modeling in that it specifically focuses on what you’re going to spend in a given period.
 It provides your department heads with bright-line guidance about what they can and cannot do, and forces everyone within the company to think of capital as a finite resource.
 Most importantly, an honest budgeting process requires the two most diametrically opposed participants in your business – the sales folks and the engineers – to work together in predicting how much capital will be needed to 1) operate the business, and 2) achieve the company’s growth goals.

-In our work as on-demand CFOs for growth companies, we see all flavors of the budget process.
+In our work as on-demand CFOs for growth companies, we see all flavors of the startup budget process.
 Some companies won’t buy a pencil without it being accounted for in a budget, while others reach millions of dollars in revenue and 100+ employees without ever even spelling b-u-d-g-e-t in a meeting.
 In my experience, the larger the company becomes without a formalized budgeting process, the greater the risk of an unpleasant surprise down the road.
 A few pointers that can help make budgets a regular part of your growth company’s lexicon:

 1. Bring your senior team into the process as early as possible.
-They are the ones that will have to live within their respective parts of your budget, so it is only right they are there at the inception.
+They are the ones that will have to live within their respective parts of your startup budget, so it is only right they are there at the inception.
 Importantly for growth firms, make sure all the company’s stakeholders have a chance to impact the promises made on their behalf by others around the table.
 This is where compromises that the enterprise as a whole can live with are made, which in turn aligns your senior staff behind the operations of the business.

 2. Use your model, but expect revenue expectations to be optimistic and costs understated.
 Just make sure your team also knows there is no prize for leaving money on or off the table.
 Particularly with high-growth businesses operating at a loss, capital has to be allocated to where it is most productive, which is usually in hiring staff and buying equipment.
 Discourage your executives from inserting some sort of “buffer” just to make their numbers – it’s a disservice to the company and its investors, since capital could have been allocated elsewhere, and it misses the larger value of a budget in the first place.